Turn on Microsoft Teams features in your Office 365 organization

 The Messaging section lets you configure the following settings for your organization:

-Enable Giphy so users can add gifs to conversations: When enabled, users can use animated pictures within the conversations.
+Enable Giphy so users can add gifs to conversations: When turned on, users can use animated pictures within the conversations.

 Content Rating: When animated images are turned on, content rating can be applied to restrict the type of animated images that can be displayed in conversations.
 Available content rating options are:

-Enable memes that users can edit and add to conversations: When enabled, users can use internet memes to make humorous posts.
+Enable memes that users can edit and add to conversations: When turned on, users can use internet memes to make humorous posts.

-Enable stickers that users can edit and add to conversations: When enabled, users can post images with editable text to get channel members attention.
+Enable stickers that users can edit and add to conversations: When turned on, users can post images with editable text to get channel members attention.

-Allow owners to delete all messages: When enabled, channel owners can remove all messages in a channel.
+Allow owners to delete all messages: When turned on, channel owners can remove all messages in a channel.

-Allow users to edit their own messages: When enabled, users can edit their own messages.
+Allow users to edit their own messages: When turned on, users can edit their own messages.

-Allow users to delete their own messages: When enabled, users can delete their own messages.
+Allow users to delete their own messages: When turned on, users can delete their own messages.

-Allow users to chat privately: When enabled, users can engage in private chats that are visible only to the people in the chat, instead of everyone on the team.
+Allow users to chat privately: When turned on, users can engage in private chats that are visible only to the people in the chat, instead of everyone on the team.

 |Decision Point||What settings for Microsoft Teams will your organization enable?|